Choose your approach

 {%loop:arrayName}and{%if:conditionName}to repeat or conditionally show entire slides

-Create files in Workflows (Data Analysis mode)
+Create files in Workflows (Code Execution & File Creation)

 Write a prompt describing the file you need.
 For example: “Using the analysis results and chart from the previous step, create a professional PowerPoint presentation with key findings and an executive summary.”